Last Updated on

 It is a lot cheaper to stay outside of Amsterdam, so it might be better to spend three days and two nights in Amsterdam prior to moving with your suitcase to the other cities mentioned here.
 You’ll save a lot of money and have more time to enjoy these stunning cities without having to worry about heading back early!
 I include hotel picks for a few of the cities (with more recommendations within the dedicated city guides).

-A lot of people have heard of Zaans Schaans.
-You don’t need to go with a tour as there’s a direct bus from Amsterdam Centraal to Zaans Schaans, which is included with an iAmsterdam card.
+A lot of people have heard of Zaanse Schans.
+You don’t need to go with a tour as there’s a direct bus from Amsterdam Centraal to Zaanse Schans, which is included with an iAmsterdam card.

 It’s free to see these iconic Dutch windmills although you will need to pay admission to visit the museum.
 You won’t need more than two hours here and get here to avoid the crowds!
-Afterwards, head back to the train station near Zaans Schaans to catch the train to Hoorn.
+Afterward, head back to the train station near Zaanse Schans to catch the train to Hoorn.

 When the Zuiderzee was cut off from the North Sea, the town lost its significance with trade.
 Luckily, dairy has become a major industry for the region.
 It’s perfect for a relaxing day away from the crowds in Amsterdam.
 If you can go on a market day, I highly recommend it!